 While the notion of online education is not new, many Higher Education Institutions (HEI), policy makers and private companies from all over the world have started to explore, create and offer Massive Open Online Courses or MOOCs.
 MOOCs are large online courses that provide learners free and open access to learning opportunities via the Web.
 Due to growing interest in MOOCs from stakeholders, the MOOC movement has grown rapidly since Stanford University offered three of its courses free of charge to about 400,000 participants worldwide in 2011 ( Rodriguez, 2012; Ng & Widom, 2014).

 In developed countries, Internet services are relatively cheap or free; however, the same is not true for the emerging economies of the world ( Kirkpatrick, 2018).
 In these contexts, there is often no access to the Internet; and when there is access, it is intermittent, weak, unreliable and, above all, very expensive.
 These challenges are certainly true of the South West Pacific region and the member countries of the University of the South Pacific (USP).
-The USP member countries are Cook Islands, Fiji, Kiribati, Nauru, Niue, Republic of Marshall Islands, Samoa, Solomon Islands, Tokelau, Tonga, Tuvalu and Vanuatu.
+The USP member countries are Cook Islands, Fiji, Kiribati, Nauru, Niue, Republic of Marshall Islands, Samoa, Solomon Islands, Tokelau, Tonga, Tuvalu and Vanuatu (see Figure 8.1).
 For these reasons, one could argue that popular models of MOOCs, with their reliance on rich multimedia content including videos and frequent interaction among student peers, and course support personnel, often including the MOOC instructors, is an ineffective and unsustainable model across the USP region ( Bates, 2015).
 Until connectivity improves or becomes cheaper, a different model of MOOCs will have to be imagined for the South Pacific Region and similar emerging economies.

-Figure 8.1
+Figure 8.1 The USP Footprint

 USP has a very strong pedigree in open, flexible and distance learning with the use of a wide range of technologies and online resources.
 The University has been involved in distance education since its inception and has been providing high-quality education to the remotest parts of the region.
 Given the digital revolution and USP’s leadership mandate in the region’s ICT development, USP has seen a transition in its modes of learning and teaching from a reliance on print and face-to-face instruction to an increasing use of blended and online technologies to make learning more open and accessible.
 MOOCs align well with this trajectory and USP’s leadership mandate and its current Strategic Plan 2019–2024.

 MOOCs are based on the premise that knowledge and understanding is best developed through communication, collaboration and connection among participants (see Siemens, 2008–2012).
 However, a vast majority of the MOOCs offered to date replicate the structure of traditional university courses.
 These types of MOOCs, more commonly known as xMOOCs, offer structured learning experiences with an instructor providing guidance on the course via a course syllabus and guiding participants through their learning journey in the course ( Sokolik, 2014).
-Yousef et al. (2014) represents the components of xMOOCs graphically as shown in Figure 8.2.
+Yousef et al. (2014) represents the components of xMOOCs graphically as shown in Figure 8.2 (p.
+13)

-Figure 8.2
+Figure 8.2 xMOOC Components

 In this chapter, we describe our early efforts in the development of the first MOOC for USP in the area of Climate Change, which has relevance for the global audience as well.
 MOOCs offer the University of the South Pacific an opportunity to reach out to many more of its students in the region and at the same time reach out to those outside the region so that they too can benefit from the unique knowhow and expertise and experience of this region.